leonardcyber/unofficialkyc-cli/README.md

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/kycli)

 This repository houses the GPLv3 licensed UnofficialKYC CLI.
-People can use this application to create tokens, accounts, and services on the UnofficialKYC platform, as well as increase their UFKYC credibility scores by donating cryptocurrency to impoverished African children.
+People can use this application to create tokens, accounts, and services on the UnofficialKYC platform, as well as increase their UFKYC credibility scores by donating money or cryptocurrency to the third world.

 This project is in the very early stages of its existence.
 We're publishing it because we want you to use it, but be aware, you're probably going to have